kyungjae-lee/engineers-notebook/mcu-peripheral-drivers/i2c-driver.md

 ## SPI Driver API Requirements

 * I2C initialization

+  1. Configure the mode (e.g., standard, fast, ...)

+  2. Configure the serial clock (SCL) speed (e.g., 25 KHz, 50 KHz, 100 KHz, 200 KHz, 400 KHz, ...)

+     When using higher frequency, the length of the communication wire must be short.

+     > In STM32F4x I2C peripheral, CR2 and CCR registers are used to control the I2C serial clock settings and other I2C timings like setup time and hold time.

+  3. Configure the device address (Applicable only when the device is slave.)

+  4. Enable ACKing (For STM32F407xx MCUs, ACKing is disabled by default.)

+  5. Configure the rise time (the time it takes for the signal to reach the VCC level from the GND level) for I2C pins (Also called as "slew rate")

+  All of the above configuration must be done while the I2C peripheral is in DISABLED state.
+(Check the control register!)

 * I2C master Tx
   * Since in I2C, only master can initiate the communication, master Tx/Rx and slave Tx/Rx must be separated.

 * I2C master Rx

 * I2C slave Tx

 * I2C slave Rx

 * I2C error interrupt handling

 * I2C event interrupt handling

 ### SPIx Peripheral Configurable Items for User Applications